Payment processing solutions for UK small businessesProduct Information 4 July 2018

 So now you know a bit more about how card processing works, here’s a few ways to get paid…

-- Card machines — taking face-to-face payments
+- Card Readers or Card Machines — taking face-to-face payments

 - Virtual terminal — taking payments over the phone